Dynamic self-loops in networks of passive and active binary elements

-We thus introduce the notion of weak asymmetry (WA): $c_{ij} c_{ji} >0$ for all $(i,j)$.
-This eliminates $L=4$ self-loops, and suppresses the number of longer self-loops (Table~\ref{table:fundamental_loop}, and Supplemental Material).
+{\em Lenient strategy: weak {asymmetry}.---} We introduce the notion of Weak Asymmetry (WA): $c_{ij} c_{ji} \geq 0$ for all pairs $(i,j)$.
+Not only does WA eliminates $L=4$ self-loops, but it also suppresses the number of longer self-loops that are realizable (App. \ref{app:fundamental_loop}, Supplemental Material).
 Statistical sampling reveals that WA is an effective strategy to suppress self-loops.
-In particular, {$P_{sl}^0 \rightarrow 0$} for large $N$, allowing to sample individual transitions, although $P_{sl}$ slowly grows with $N$: the combinatorial possibilities of finding a self-loop dominates in large systems.
+In particular, {$P_{sl}^0 \rightarrow 0$} for large $N$, allowing to sample individual transitions, although $P_{sl}$ slowly grows with $N$: the combinatorial possibilities of finding a self-loop dominates in large systems (Supplemental Material).
 Nevertheless, for intermediate $N$, WA strongly suppresses self-loops, e.g., $P_{sl} \approx 14\%$ for large couplings and $N=10$.
 Hence, {WA} strictly prohibits short self-loops and suppresses longer self-loops.

-{\em Strict ensembles.---} We now present ensembles of asymmetric interactions which are not governed by a decreasing pseudo energy yet strictly prohibit self-loops.
-First, if all interactions are positive ($c_{ij}\ge 0$), avalanches exhibit monotonic evolution of the magnetization {$m:=\Sigma s_i$}, thus prohibiting self-loops (Appendix \ref{app:demo_positiveCouplings}).
+{\em Strict ensembles.---} We now present ensembles of asymmetric interactions which strictly prohibit self-loops.
+First, if all interactions are positive ($c_{ij}\ge 0$), avalanches exhibit monotonic evolution of the magnetization {$m:=\Sigma s_i$}, thus prohibiting self-loops (App. \ref{app:demo_positiveCouplings}).
 If all interactions are negative, and either $c_{ik}=-d_{k}$ (constant-columns) or $c_{ki}=-d_{k}$ (constant-rows), where $d_k \ge 0$, self-loops are also prohibited.
-In the former case, the interactions prohibit scrambling \cite{liu2024controlled}, which in turn prohibits self-loops (Appendix \ref{app:demo_serial}); in the latter case, the interactions only allow avalanches of length two, too short to form a self-loop (Appendix \ref{app:demo_transposedserial} and Supplemental Material).
+In the former case (which corresponds to the hashed blue region in Fig. \ref{fig:self_loop_size_4}d), the interactions prohibit scrambling \cite{liu2024controlled}, which in turn prohibits self-loops (App. \ref{app:demo_serial}); in the latter case, the interactions only allow avalanches of length two, too short to form a self-loop when $\sigma_i \geq 0$ (App. \ref{app:demo_transposedserial}, Supplemental Material).
+We note that the statistics of, e.g., avalanches and self-loops drastically depends on the dynamical rule in all these ensembles.
+In particular, when race conditions are not allowed \cite{van2021profusion, teunisse2024transition, liu2024controlled}, constant-columns interactions restrict the avalanche size $A\le 2$, whereas flipping the most (or least) unstable elements leads to much larger $A$ (Fig. \ref{fig:large_N}a).
+Moreover, flipping all unstable elements simultaneously instead of only the most unstable one leads to a dominance of $L=2$ self-loops for {symmetric}, constant-columns and constant-rows interactions (Supplemental Material).